Is it Time For New Siding? 5 Questions to Ask

 Even if your siding looks pristine on the outside, if you notice your energy bill shooting through the roof the issue could lie in your siding.
 While other issues could be in play, old or bad siding could lessen your home’s ability to keep heat inside and the cold air out.

 Talk with your neighbors to see if your heating costs are in line with how much others are spending.
-If it’s not, brand new siding will help your home retain heat and lower your energy bill.
+If it’s not, replacing the old siding will help your home retain heat and lower your energy bill.

 You Always Have to Paint Your Home

-If you have to paint your home every five or so years due to the paint chipping and peeling, it likely means that you need new siding.
+If you have to paint your home every five or so years due to the paint chipping and peeling, it likely means that you need to replace your siding.
 Siding in good condition will only need to be painted every 8-10 years.

 Interior Paint and Wallpaper Are Peeling